Legionella Antigen, Urine

 Presumptive positive for Legionella pneumophila serogroup 1 antigen in urine, suggesting current or past infection.
 Culture is recommended to confirm infection.

-Presumptive negative for Legionella pneumophila serogroup 1 antigen in urine, suggesting no recent or current infection.
+Presumptive negative for L pneumophila serogroup 1 antigen in urine, suggesting no recent or current infection.
 Infection with Legionella cannot be ruled out because:

--Other serogroups (other than serogroup 1, which is detected by this assay) and other Legionella species (other than Legionella pneumophila) can cause disease
+-Other serogroups (other than serogroup 1, which is detected by this assay) and other Legionella species (other than L pneumophila) can cause disease

 -Antigen may not be present in urine in early infection